RxSwiftCommunity/RxGRDB/README.md

 > :point_up: **Note**: some special changes are not notified: changes to SQLite system tables (such as `sqlite_master`), and changes to [`WITHOUT ROWID`](https://www.sqlite.org/withoutrowid.html) tables.
 See [Data Change Notification Callbacks](https://www.sqlite.org/c3ref/update_hook.html) for more information.

-To function correctly, RxGRDB requires that a unique database [connection](https://github.com/groue/GRDB.swift#database-connections) is kept open during the whole duration of the observation.
+To function correctly, RxGRDB requires that a unique [database connection] is kept open during the whole duration of the observation.

+**To define which part of the database should be observed, you provide a database request.** Requests can be expressed with GRDB's [query interface], as in `Player.all()`, or with SQL, as in `SELECT * FROM players`.
+Both would observe the full "players" database table.
+Observed requests can involve several database tables, and generally be as complex as you need them to be.

 **Change notifications may happen even though the request results are the same.** RxGRDB often notifies of *potential changes*, not of *actual changes*.
 A transaction triggers a change notification if and only if a statement has actually modified the tracked tables and columns by inserting, updating, or deleting a row.